sg-crest A Singapore Government Agency Website

 Tip:

-• Learn to assert yourself in a calm manner.
+• Learn to assert yourself calmly.
 Trying to discuss things with your boss may help — maybe your boss does not realise she is being unreasonable because everybody else normally just gives in to her demands.
 Don’t make sweeping statements and use “I” rather than “you” so she doesn’t feel attacked.
-For example — “I have four ongoing projects at the moment and don’t have the capacity to take on a fifth.”
+For example — “I have four ongoing projects at the moment and can’t take on a fifth.”

 • If your immediate boss does not listen to your concerns after repeated attempts, consider escalating the matter to another superior or your HR department.